 Opinion Stage supports a feature that lets you perform advanced design customization using the CSS language.
+In this article, you can find instructions on how to use CSS within Opinion Stage:

 It's possible to either write your CSS directly into the "CSS Overwrite" input box, or embed an external CSS file with the following CSS @import statement: